Advice

 Unfortunately my backpack seems to no longer be available for sale, so I can’t recommend it to you.

-I’ve had mine for a number of years now, however there are many better backpacks on the market these days, here are the top 6:
+I’ve had mine for a number of years now, however there are many better backpacks on the market these days, here are a few:

 * I try to keep these backpack reviews up to date, but sometimes newer models come out and they are discontinued (and apologies, links may also break).
 Always double check from the seller that the newer model offers what you are expecting.